solana-labs/solana/book/src/testnet-participation.md

 ### Sharing Metrics From Your Validator
-If you have obtained a metrics username/password from the Solana maintainers to help us monitor the health of the testnet, please perform the following steps before starting the validator node to activate metrics reporting:
+If you have obtained a metrics username/password from the Solana maintainers to help us monitor the health of the testnet, please perform the following steps before starting the validator to activate metrics reporting:
 ```bash
 export u="username obtained from the Solana maintainers"
 export p="password obtained from the Solana maintainers"